1. Can I borrow a laptop or an iPad from the library?

 with all of the libraries shown in green.

-33. Where is East Asian Collection in Mudd?
+34. Where is the East Asian Collection in Mudd?

 The East Asian literature collection is housed in the East Asian Reading Room